alkesh26/blog/content/posts/leetcode-reverse-words-in-a-string.md

 Let's dry-run our algorithm to see how the solution works.

 ```
-Input: s = "the sky is blue"
+Input: s = 'the sky is blue'

-Step 1: result = "", temp = ""
+Step 1: result = '', temp = ''
         n = s.length()
           = 15